TranhGio/OpenWeather-Forecast-demo/readme.md

 - Can change the unit of temperature measurement
 - Provide weather information for today according to certain hours

+### Install
+- Make sure your Android Studio work well
+- Open this project by your Android Studio
+- Waiting to Android Studio and sync project with gradle file and download all dependencies need
+- Click `run 'app' ▶️ button` or `^+R in Mac` or `Control+R on Window`
+- Waiting for your app install.
+- Using carefully 😁

 ### Improvement
 This project is very easy to read, understand, maintain and add new features...
 [Open weather map api](https://openweathermap.org/api) has a very detailed and understandable document.